-This post is part of an ongoing series highlighting 2019-2020 BES Fellows.
-Click here to learn more about how the BES Fellowship trains leaders to design, found, and lead excellent schools around the country.
+This post is part of an ongoing series highlighting BES Fellows.
+Click here to learn more about how the BES Fellowship trains leaders to design, found, and lead excellent schools that reflect and respond to community need.

 “One of my principals used to say, ‘You are the weather in the room.’
 And what that means to me is, you create the climate of your school’s culture.
 Every move that you make needs to be modeling the culture you want in your building.”